dustin-py/dustin-py.github.io/_posts/2020-06-23-myfirstpost.md

     - <ins>**Less conscientious Individales:**</ins>
          - Traits: chaotic, messy, etc.
 1. ### **Openness**
-  - *People who like to learn new things and enjoy new experiences.
-Traits like being insightful and imaginative and having a wide variety of interests.*
     - <ins>**Open Individuales:**</ins>
          - Traits: inquisitive, imaginative, curious, etc.
     - <ins>**Closed Individales:**</ins>